 Status: FX-6 is an all-new figure.

-Articulation Details: swivel head, swivel waist, 7 hinge-jointed upper elbows, 13 hinge-jointed lower arms
+Articulation Details: swivel head (1), swivel torso (1), hinge-jointed upper utility "elbow" joints (7), hinge-jointed lower utility arms (13)

 Accessory Details: None